 Where do rights come from?

-- A gift from Society: The second attributed source of rights has been that they come from society or the group, the collective, or the government.
-This is no rational explanation for their origin either.
-The group does not exist as such.
-It is a collective noun, an abstraction.
+2. A gift from Society: The second attributed source of rights has been that they come from society or the group, the collective, or the government.
+But this is not a rational explanation for their origin either.
+A group does not exist as such, in and of itself.
+It is an abstraction, an idea, a concept.
+Concepts cannot enjoy rights.
 Only individual men exist and can have rights.
-Society cannot give what it does not possess.
-The same applies to a government.
-It is is an idea, an institution, or a pile of paperwork created by men.
+Also, the group cannot give what it does not possess.
+A government cannot give what it does not possess.
+A government is an idea, an institution, or a pile of paperwork created by men.
 Men came first, not governments.
 Governments can create legislation and pass laws.
 They can also grant ‘benefit privileges’ and they can withdraw these benefit privileges, but they have no power to grant rights.
 Rights pre-exist the concept of government.
+So we can see that this argument falls apart on many levels.

-- Natural Rights: This theory holds that rights are a self-evident or natural phenomenon.
-It claims that rights are intrinsical ‘out there’.
+3. Natural Rights: This theory holds that rights are a self-evident or natural phenomenon.
+It claims that rights are intrinsically ‘out there’.
 This is not a sufficient argument to support such a crucial concept with so much depending on it.
-Rights are not intrinsically out there or in our bodies or in anyway self-evident.
-The concept of rights must be grasped intellectually, conceptually.
-They are not self-evident.
-One must reason one’s way to understanding them.
-Another reason this theory is inadequate is that natural rights can easily become supernatural rights, and then rights once again become a gift from God.
+In truth, rights are not intrinsically ‘out there’, in our bodies, or in anyway self-evident.
+The concept of rights must be grasped conceptually.
+One must use reason, abstraction and conceptual thought integrating many genetically antecedent concepts in order to understand them.
+Additionally, natural rights can easily become supernatural rights, and then we are back to them being a gift from God.

 So where do they come from?